vvvote/vvvote/doc/install.md

 Configure the Server
 ====================

-On server 1, in directory backend/config, copy the example configs, eg:

-	cp conf-allservers-example.php conf-allservers.php
-	cp conf-thisserver-example.php conf-thisserver.php
+The default configuration directory is backend/config.
+But it is strongly recommended to use a directory outside of the document root of the webserver in order to make sure that the private information stored in the config directory is never leaked accidently.
+In order to do so, set the environment variable VVVOTE_CONFIG_DIR to point to the according directory.

-On server 2, in directory backend/config, copy the example configs, eg:
+In apache2, you can set the environment variable by this command: SetEnv VVVOTE_CONFIG_DIR "/etc/vvvote" On server 1 and 2, in directory backend/config, copy the example configs, eg:

-	cp conf-allservers-example.php conf-allservers.php
-	cp conf-thisserver-example2.php conf-thisserver.php
+	cp conf-thisserver-example.toml <your-config-dir>/conf-thisserver.toml

+if conf-thisserver.toml is not found, Vvvote will look for conf-[hostname].toml and conf-[hostname]_[port].toml where [hostname] is the hostname of the server as requested from the webbrowser and [port] the server's port.

-in both conf-thisserver files:
+In both conf-thisserver.toml files:
+* make pServerUrlBases to point to the first and second server's http-backend-directories (in this order!)
+* make tServerStoreVotePort to point to the first server's http port (not https!)

-* adjust $dbinfos
+* adjust the section [dbInfos]
 * depending on which auth mechanism you want to use
- * adjust $oauthBayern 'client_id', 'client_secret', 'redirect_uri'
+ * in [[oauthConfig]] adjust 'client_id', 'client_secret', 'redirect_uri'
- * adjust the externalTokenConfig
+ * in [[externalTokenConfig]] adjust the values.

-in 'conf-allservers.php' adjust

-* $pServerUrlBases to point to the first and second server's http-backend-directories (in this order!)
-* $tServerStoreVotePort to point to the first server's http port (not https)
+You can add additinal [[oauthConfig]] or [[externalTokenConfig]] sections, if you want Vvvote to work with several authentification services.

 ## Generate and Distribute Server Keys
-Each server uses its own key.
-Therefore we need to generate a key on each server and distribute thier public part to the other server.
+Each server uses its own key(s).
+Therefore we need to generate a key on each server and distribute their public part to the other server.

 ### Generate Server Keys
 Server 1 will act as permission server and as tallying server.
 We are using different keys for each role.
-That is why on server 1 we will create two kes.
+That is why on server 1 we will create two keys.
 On server 1 cd into the backend-dir and start the key generation (it can take a minute or two):

-	php -f admin.php createKeypair p 1
+	php admin.php createKeypair p 1 <your-config-dir>
-	php -f admin.php createKeypair t 1
+	php admin.php createKeypair t 1 <your-config-dir>

 The first line creates the key pair for the permission server, the second line creates the key pair for the role as tallying server.

 Server 2 acts as permission server only.
 That is why we do not need to create a key pair for the tallying server role.
 On server 2 also cd into the backend-dir and also start the key generation for the permission server by

-	php -f admin.php createKeypair p 2
+	php -f admin.php createKeypair p 2 <your-config-dir>

 ### Distribute Server Keys
 On server 1:

-This generates four files:
+This generates 4 files:

-	backend/config/PermissionServer1.privatekey.pem.php
-	backend/config/PermissionServer1.publickey
-	backend/config/TallyServer1.privatekey.pem.php
-	backend/config/TallyServer1.publickey
+	<your-config-dir>/PermissionServer1.privatekey.pem.php
+	<your-config-dir>/PermissionServer1.publickey.pem
+	<your-config-dir>/TallyServer1.privatekey.pem.php
+	<your-config-dir>/config/TallyServer1.publickey.pem
-Copy (somehow) the "backend/config/PermissionServer1.publickey" and backend/config/TallyServer1.publickey to server 2 into the same directory.
+Copy (somehow) the "<your-config-dir>/PermissionServer1.publickey.pem" and <your-config-dir>/TallyServer1.publickey.pem to server 2 into according config directory.
 These key files are public - you can email them unencrypted.

 On Server 2:

-Copy (somehow) the "backend/config/PermissionServer2.publickey" to server 1 into the same directory.
+Copy (somehow) the "<your-config-dir>/PermissionServer2.publickey.pem" to server 1 into the according config directory.
 This key file is public - you can email it unencrypted.